 Do you enjoy running?

 Do you want to burn calories while doing so?

 Then keep on reading!
 This article is packed with quite a bit of info that will help you step-up your running game.

 Does Running Burn A Significant Amount Of Calories?

 There are many variables, which we’ll talk about in more details, that affect how your body reacts to running.
 The general rule is that cardio exercises like running do indeed, burn many calories.

 Let’s consider two scenarios for comparison purposes.

 Now picture yourself running up a hill, jump roping, or star running.
-These variations also have a big impact and allow you to burn calories at a faster pace.
+These variations also have a big impact and allow you to burn many calories at a faster pace.

 Studies have shown that running is one of the most efficient calorie-burning exercises.
 It notably outranks swimming, cycling, and weight-lifting.
 Impressive, right?